lockc-project/lockc/README.md

 (For now, all containers get the `baseline` policy.
 The mechanism of differentiating between policies per container/pod is yet to be implemented.)

-That error means that enclave works and prevented containerized processes from accessing kernel logs.
+That error means that lockc works and prevented containerized processes from accessing kernel logs.

-If `dmesg` ran successfully and shows the kernel logs, it means that something went wrong and enclave is not working properly.
+If `dmesg` ran successfully and shows the kernel logs, it means that something went wrong and lockc is not working properly.